Lenovo thinkpad l480 core i5 8th gen 8gb256gb ssd

 Performance

 The Intel Core i5-8250U processor, 8GB of RAM, 256GB PCIe SSD, and Intel HD Graphics 620 integrated GPU are all featured in the Lenovo ThinkPad L480.
-As I had anticipated, it handled a sizable number of Chrome tabs without complaining.
+As anticipated, it handled a sizable number of Chrome tabs without complaining.
 The L480 performed better than the mainstream average of 10,782 on the Geekbench 4 test, which gauges overall performance, scoring 11,405 points.
 However, neither of those figures compares favorably to the staggering 14,838 for the Dell Latitude 5490.
 For comparison, the Latitude 5490's processor is an Intel Core i7-8650U.

-The ThinkPad L480 finished the Excel Lookup test in 1 minute and 13 seconds, which is faster than the 1:36 average but slower than the Latitude 5490's 59 seconds.
+The ThinkPad L480 finished the Excel Lookup test in 1 minute and 13 seconds, faster than the 1:36 average but slower than the Latitude 5490's 59 seconds.
 The L480 copied a 4.97GB mixed-media file in 23 seconds during the file transfer test, giving a transfer rate of 212 megabytes per second.
-That is less than both the average of 281 MBps and the Latitude 5490's 267 MBps (256GB M.2 PCIe NVME SSD).
+That is less than the average of 281 MBps and the Latitude 5490's 267 MBps (256GB M.2 PCIe NVME SSD).
 The HandBrake test, which gauges how long it takes to convert a 4K movie to a 1080p file, took the ThinkPad L480 18 minutes and 38 seconds.
 Although slower than the category average of 22:12, that is faster than the Latitude 5490's 16:00.

 Battery Life

 The ThinkPad L480 ran for 7 hours and 56 minutes in the Laptop Mag Battery Test (constant web browsing over Wi-Fi at 150 nits of brightness), which is less than the 8:18 average duration for mainstream laptops and 2 hours less than the Dell Latitude 5490's runtime of 9:54.
-While battery statistics will vary somewhat depending on how heavily a laptop is used, this gives you a reasonable sense of how long each laptop will last before needing a charger.
+While battery statistics will vary somewhat depending on how heavily a computer is used, this gives you a reasonable sense of how long each computer will last before needing a charger.

 Webcam